-In the regional project Bio2HighTex, Wageningen Food & Biobased Research is working together with partners from the textile chain on opportunities to reduce the use of fossil fuels (oil) and to jointly bring about innovative sustainable product solutions.
-This collaboration has enabled the development of products based on natural and/or recycled fibres, such as clothing, geotextiles and building materials.
-This project also provides opportunities for the regional economy in the east of the Netherlands.
+In the regional project Bio2HighTex, Wageningen Food & Biobased Research has been working together with partners from the textile chain on opportunities to reduce the use of fossil oil and to jointly bring about innovative sustainable product solutions.
+The project in particular has focused on opportunities for the regional economy in the east of the Netherlands.
+This collaboration has enabled the development of products such as working cloths and geotextiles, based on natural on one hand and on recycled fibres on the other.

-An ERDF grant of two million euros has been given for this project.
+An ERDF grant has been given for this project.